fengranMark/ConvGQR/README.md

 Now, we got both the rewritten query file and knowledge expansion produced by ConvGQR.
 Before performing retrieval to evaluate the reformulated queries, we should first establish index for both dense and sparse retrievers.

 ### 4.1 Dense
-For dense retrieval, we use pre-trained ad-hoc search model{} to generate passage embeedings.
+For dense retrieval, we use the pre-trained ad-hoc search model ANCE to generate passage embeedings.
 Two scripts for each dataset are provided by running:

     python gen_tokenized_doc.py --config=Config/gen_tokenized_doc.toml
     python gen_doc_embeddings.py --config=Config/gen_doc_embeddings.toml